gray-panda/grayrepo/2017_labyREnth/chal/prog5_dgeh/README.md

 It is also possible that the sample size is just too small and the format too confusing to generate a proper format.
 In that case, run the solution script again and hope that the new samples are more adequate or the format is less confusing

-If you are lucky, running the solution script should get you the flag.
+Eventually, running the solution script should get you the flag.
-If not, run it a few more times.

-My solution contains 2 scripts
+My solution contains 2 main scripts
 - soln.php
 	- Does the socket connections to the server and calls functions from the library script "dgeh.php"
 - dgeh.php